 (3) Level 2 – Objective-based Learning Test.
 The average (mean) response is at least 75% correct on questions in the Survey that are designed to assess whether the user has mastered specific low-level skills and knowledge that the Pilot Title is intended to convey.
 Enron acknowledges its understanding that test scores can vary considerably based on the backgrounds of the individuals selected for the pilot.

 (4) System Availability.
-The Indeliq Web Site has a system availability percentage above 95% during pilot, excluding planned maintenance windows;
+The Indeliq Web Site has a system availability percentage above 95% during pilot, excluding planned maintenance windows.

 (5) Functionality.
 The Pilot Titles substantially conform to the descriptions set forth on Exhibit A.